Alberta

 Waterton Lakes - Nature with no Political Boundaries

-With Donald Trump winning the 2016 US Presidential Elections and, as a result, thousands of Americans wanting to move to Canada, I bet there are only few places left where you can legally canoe or hike between the two countries.
-One of them is Waterton-Glacier International Peace Park located at Alberta-Montana border which comprises of Waterton Lakes National Park in Canada and Glacier National Park in the United States.
+With Donald Trump winning the 2016 US Presidential Elections and, as a result, thousands of Americans wanting to move to Canada, I bet there are only a few places left where you can legally canoe or hike between the two countries.
+One of them is Waterton-Glacier International Peace Park located at the Alberta-Montana border which comprises Waterton Lakes National Park in Canada and Glacier National Park in the United States.

 It is the world's first park of such kind that knows no political boundaries.
 Having said that, you still need a valid passport if you want to land your canoe on the other side or want to stay in the other country after hiking the Lakeshore Trail that spans the two countries.
 I brought my passport with me just in case, but didn't need to use it.